Between two houses

 Children become intelligence assets in this domestic cold war.
 Each parent pumps them for information about the other's life: "Is your dad dating anyone?"
 "What did your mom buy with the child support money?"
 "Does she still drink that much wine?"

-Like civilians caught in an actual war zone, children in these situations develop survival skills.
-They become expert diplomats, peacemakers, and conflict-avoiders.
-They learn to read emotional landscapes with the precision of military strategists, anticipating explosions and navigating minefields.
+Like civilians caught in an actual war zone, children in these situations develop sophisticated survival skills.
+They become expert negotiators, emotional cartographers mapping unstable terrain, and conflict mediators between the adults who should be protecting them.

 "Just tell your father that if he really loved you, he'd pay for your braces."